Getting Started

 Use these flags while developing scenarios:

---debug includes each job's temporary work directory and writes debug logs when data is available:
+--debug includes everything from --verbose, prints each job's temporary work directory and artifact paths, and writes debug logs when data is available:

 dynobox-transcript.logdynobox-chat-history.jsonldynobox-tool-events.jsondynobox-stderr.log